 Push pull requests

 Git functions by users sending updates and receiving them periodically.
 The power of Git is in the ability to update and receive files when you decide so.
 When using Git, an update from others is usually called a Pull request.
 While sending changed files over to the server or other people is generally called a Push request.
 If a user wishes to see if any files changed over at their team members, they could perform a so-called Fetch request.
-Therefore, A Pull request is always lead by a Fetch request.
+Therefore, A Pull request is always followed up by a Fetch request.

 A Push request is initiated by committing.
 Committing is the process of submitting your changed files with a description about what changed.